daronphang/programming-resources/networking/RTT.md

 **Reducing RTT is a primary goal of a CDN**.
 Improvements in latency can be measured in the reduction of RTT and by eliminating instances where roundtrips are required, such as by modifying the standard TLS/SSL handshake.

+### 0-RTT

+RTT refers to the network delay cost, and 0-RTT means skipping one network delay before sending real data, i.e. 0-RTT means the client can send application data immediately, without waiting for the server's handshake response.

 ### Factors affecting RTT

 - **Nature of transmission medium**: Connections made over optical fiber behaves differently from connections made over copper